 Sharon was moderately sure that she was dying.

-She hadn't had the flu in years – in fact, not since the last time that her kids lived at home and didn't care about getting vaccines and brought home all the viruses from school.
+She hadn't had the flu in years – in fact, not since the last time that her kids lived at home and didn't care about getting vaccines and brought back all the viruses from school.
 Living with a kid was like a time bomb in that regard: one never knew what would come next.
-Living with two children had been even worse, although by the time her younger had hit first grade Sharon's immune system had thankfully adapted.
+Living with two children had been even worse – although by the time her younger had hit first grade, Sharon's immune system had thankfully adapted.
 After that, she'd rarely gotten any bugs off her kids (although there had been that one time when her daughter's entire fourth grade class had somehow become infested with lice…).
 But there had been a couple of years with particularly bad flu outbreaks, when even her painfully-trained immune system had thrown in the towel.
-Ricky's sophomore year at St. Joe's had been the last, a flu season so bad that the whole school had closed down for a few days since half the students were sick (and had generously passed it on to their families too.)
+Ricky's sophomore year at St. Joe's had been the last, a flu season so bad that the whole school had closed down for a few days since half the students were sick, and they'd generously passed it on to their families as well.
 Sharon and her kids had all come down with it then, and had spent the most miserable few days living on bad take-out food and trying to guilt each other into going out for medicine and tissues.
 (Somehow she'd always lost those fights.)

 But that had been – what, eight years before?
 Nine?
 And since then, Sharon was proud to say, she hadn't gotten anything worse than the mildest case of the sniffles – and her body had undergone some not-insignificant changes in the meantime, too, all of which she'd weathered with surprisingly few ill effects.
 Her constitution could generally be relied on to fend off bugs, seasonal colds and assorted afflictions.